csev/dj4e/assn/paw_admin.md

 * Organize the detail view layout
 * Enable inline editing of associated records

-Remember that every time the MDN tutorial tells you to run the server after making a configuration change:
+Just as a reminder, when you are running on PythonAnywhere you do not need to do a:

-    python3 manage.py runserver
+    python3 manage.py runserver  # Don't do this on PythonAnywhere

-You need to go into
-<a href="https://www.pythonanywhere.com" target="_blank">PythonAnywhere</a>
-under the `Web` tab and `Reload` the web server to re-read your updated configuration.
-There is not harm in reloading your web application too often.
+Everytime you make a configuration change.
+But if you are running on PythonAnywhere and make a configuration change you **do** need to go into the `Web` tab and `Reload` the web server to re-read your updated configuration.
+There is not harm in reloading your web on PythonAnywhere application too often.
+So when in doubt, reload :)

 If you are using git